 Browser credentials handling

 Neo4j Browser has two mechanisms for avoiding users having to repeatedly enter their Neo4j credentials.
+This page explains how to control how credentials are handled.

 First, while the Browser is open in a web browser tab, it ensures that the existing database session is kept alive.